 A meal in Korea is like a window into the local culture, where sharing food is core to a harmonious society, and meals are designed to be enjoyed by many people.
 This makes eating out a stomach-pleasing and soul-warming event that can be lots of fun and lead to some amazing nights out.

-Because eating a traditional Korean meal can sometimes be a spectacle, it’s best shared with friends or family.
-Meals can come with an array of small dishes to sample, a large pot of something yummy boiling or frying away in the centre of the table, and food lovingly prepared by chefs who specialise in this one dish.
+Eating traditional Korean meal can be a spectacle that’s best shared with friends or family.
+Korean meals come with an array of side dishes to sample, a large pot of something yummy boiling or frying in the centre of the table, and food lovingly prepared by chefs who specialise in this one dish.

-Eager to know more about Korean dining culture and want to know about what to do and how to behave?
-There are some Korean dining tips after these 20 traditional Korean dishes, so make sure to keep on reading.
+If you’re eager to know more about Korean dining culture and want to know about what to do and how to behave, then make sure to keep reading till the end of this article.
+There are some Korean dining tips that will help you learn about the language, culture, and etiquette of eating out in Korea.

 Note about prices: food prices have been rising sharply over the last few years and this has led to a rise in the cost of eating out.
 If you visited Korea in the past, don’t be surprised to see costs have risen 10% or more.
 Prices quoted are averages and don’t include extras such as drinks.